 ODOT has an Inadvertent Discovery Plan for the Project.
-If impacts to archaeological resources discovered during construction of the Revised Build Alternative are unavoidable and would diminish integrity of a site that is eligible for the NRHP, ODOT will resolve impacts through implementation of stipulations from the Project-specific PA (ODOT 2019b), which provides protocols for identifying, evaluating, and resolving impacts pursuant to 36 CFR 800.13 and 36 CFR 800.14.
+If impacts to archaeological resources discovered during construction of the Revised Build Alternative are unavoidable and would diminish integrity of a site that is eligible for the National Register of Historic Places (NRHP), ODOT would resolve impacts through implementation of stipulations from the Project-specific PA (ODOT 2019c), which provides protocols for identifying, evaluating, and resolving impacts pursuant to 36 Code of Federal Regulations (CFR) 800.13 and 36 CFR 800.14.

-ODOT's standard protocol in the event of an inadvertent discovery is described in ODOT Specification 290.50, Protection of Cultural Resources.33
+ODOT's standard protocol in the event of an inadvertent discovery is described in ODOT Specification 290.50, Protection of Cultural Resources32: